 More about the book

 'This extraordinary book brings to life an astonishing place.
-Beautiful prose renders brutality vivid' The Times - BOOK OF THE WEEK
+Beautiful prose renders brutality vivid' The Times - A TIMES BOOK OF THE YEAR

 From Peter the Great to Putin, this is the unforgettable story of St Petersburg – one of the most magical, menacing and influential cities in the world.